Meeting The Universal Savior

 Question: "What language did Lord Jesus Christ talk with you?"

-He did not understand the meaning of language and was explained so.
+Arwinder did not understand the meaning of language and it was explained to him.

 Arwinder: "Like how I talk." (i.e., in English.)